First-order sentences in random groups I: universal sentences: Diagrams for solutions of equations

-\begin{proposition} For every triangular system of equations $V(\bar x)=1$ with $m$ bridges over $\Gamma_\ell$ there exists a system of equations $\Sigma(\bar y,\bar c)=1$ over $\F_n$ with parameters $\bar c$ such that: \begin{enumerate} \item A solution of $V(\bar x)=1$ in $\Gamma_{\ell}$ corresponding to a DVK with $m$ bridges gives a solution of $\Sigma(\bar y,\bar c)=1$ in $\F_n$ (without cancellations), such that values of the parameters $\bar c$ are written on the boundaries of non-filamentous components of the DVK.
-Moreover, these boundaries are reduced, the number of elements in $\bar c$ depends on the number of bridges.
+\begin{proposition} Let $V(\bar x)=1$ be a system of equations and $\mathcal{AD}$ an $aDVK$ obtained from a (non-free) solution of $V(\bar x)=1$ in $\Gamma_\ell$.
+Then there exists a system of equations $\Sigma(\bar y,\bar c)$ over $\F_n$ with parameters $\bar c$ such that: \begin{enumerate} \item each $c_i\in \bar c$ is assigned to either a side of a digon or a side of a simple triangle of some diagram in $\mathcal{AD}$ in a way that there is a correspondence between the elements of $\bar c$ and the set of all sides (of digons and triangles). \item A solution of $V(\bar x)=1$ in $\Gamma_{\ell}$ that satisfies $\mathcal{AD}$, i.e. $\mathcal{AD}$ is fulfillable and the (reduced) words on the boundaries of the triangles coincide with the values of the corresponding variables, gives a solution of $\Sigma(\bar y,\bar c)$ in $\F_n$ (without cancellations), such that values of the parameters $\bar c$ satisfy the corresponding boundaries of non-filamentous components of the $\mathcal{AD}$ (i.e. digons and simple triangles).

-\item A solution of $\Sigma(\bar y,\bar c)=1$ in $\mathbb F_n$ such that values of the parameters $\bar c$ satisfy the corresponding relations in $\Gamma_\ell$ (we have that $c_1,c_2,c_3$ such that $c_1c_2c_3$ corresponds to the boundary of a non-filamentous component satisfy $c_1c_2c_3=1$ in $\Gamma_\ell$), gives a solution of $V(\bar x)=1$ in $\Gamma$. \end{enumerate} \end{proposition} \begin{proof} We will show how to obtain such a parametric system.
-Suppose, for definiteness, that each triangle has at most three digons, see Figure \ref{reps1}.
+\item A solution of $\Sigma(\bar y,\bar c)$ in $\mathbb F_n$ such that values of the parameters $\bar c$ satisfy the corresponding relations in $\Gamma_\ell$ (for example if $c_1,c_2,c_3$ are such so that $c_1c_2c_3$ corresponds to the boundary of a simple triangle in some diagram in $\mathcal{AD}$, they satisfy $c_1c_2c_3=1$ in $\Gamma_\ell$), gives a solution of $V(\bar x)=1$ in $\Gamma_\ell$. \end{enumerate} \end{proposition} \begin{proof} We will show how to obtain such a parametric system.
+Suppose, for definiteness, that each diagram in $\mathcal{AD}$ has at most three digons (see figure \ref{reps1}).
 The general case is similar, but hard to handle notation wise.